SanderRonde/home-automation/README.md

 #### Web apps

-There are two web apps.
-One allows control of the keyval store for simple control of the lights and speakers from a phone.
-The second one allows for control of RGB lights through a color wheel.
+There is a web app that allows control of the keyval store for simple control of the lights and speakers from a phone.

 ## How it works